Sahasrakund Waterfall

 Sahasrakund Waterfall (also Sahastrakund) is a waterfall on the Painganga River of Nanded district, Maharashtra, India.
-This town is on the boundary of the Yavatmal and Nanded districts on the Penganga river.
+This town is on the boundary of the Yavatmal and Nanded districts on the Painganga River.

 Sahasrakund situated at a distance 172 km from Yavatmal and 100 km from Nanded.
-It is also 50 km from Nirmal and 100 km from Adilabad.
+It is also 50 km from Nirmal and 100 km from Adilabad.from Himayatnagar 18 Km only.

 Attractions

 Along with natural scenery, the waterfall is also known for temples around it.
 Following are the temple around Waterfall: